TadeoDGAguilar/PBHBeta/docs/Requeriments.md

 pip install matplotlib
 ```

-If you prefer, you can use all in one copy-paste line:
+If you prefer, you can install all in one copy-paste line:

 :::{tip}
 :name: a-tip-reference